“Hooray! It’s tax time!” said no one, ever.

 Wingo recommends clients keep their tax paperwork for at least six years.

-“If you file as a business, you want to keep detailed records of all of your expenses, such as your mileage log, travel expenses, food and entertainment, office supplies and operating costs to justify your deduction in case you are ever audited,” Wingo said.
+“If you file as a small business, you want to keep detailed records of all of your expenses, such as your mileage log, travel expenses, food and entertainment, office supplies and operating costs to justify your deduction in case you are ever audited,” Wingo said.

 Designate a box or bin for tax records and put them on a high shelf or in an offsite storage unit so they are safe and out of the way, but accessible if you need them.